 Tuition and fees are subject to change.

-The following is a breakdown of fees for the 2020-2021 academic year for any student taking one or more College Park courses.
+The following is a breakdown of fees for any student taking one or more College Park courses.

 |Item||≤ 8 College Park credits||> 8 College Park credits|